Amourspirit/grunt-build-include/doc/GruntOptions/comment/type/pound.md

 ## Comment Type Pound

-`type:'pound'` Pads the left side of each line with # and a single space.
+`type: 'pound'` Pads the left side of each line with # and a single space.

 ### Example